Mo. ° / °

 AUDP 7100 Neuroscience and Neuroimaging

-Dr. Parent-Buck obtained her bachelor’s and master’s degrees in audiology from Purdue University and doctor of audiology degree from Baylor College of Medicine.
+After obtaining her bachelor’s and master’s degrees in audiology from Purdue University, Dr. Parent-Buck received her doctor of audiology degree (AuD) from Baylor College of Medicine.
 She has practiced in a variety of clinical settings and worked as a sales representative and trainer in the hearing aid industry.
-She provided academic and clinical instruction as an assistant professor in the Department of Speech and Hearing Sciences at the University of New Mexico, where she was recognized for teaching excellence.
+She provided academic and clinical instruction as an assistant professor in the Department of Speech and Hearing Sciences at the University of New Mexico where she was recognized for teaching excellence.

-Dr. Parent-Buck has published and presented in the areas of hearing aid technology, otoacoustic emissions, vestibular evaluation, pharmacology, neuroanatomy, genetics, and the AuD movement.
-Dr. Parent-Buck is a past-president of the Academy of Doctors of Audiology.
-She served on the board of the Audiology Foundation of America from 1996-2003.
-She is also a member of the American Academy of Audiology (since 1991) and has served on the Convention Special Events Subcommittee and Task Force on Licensure and Payment Issues of Audiology Externship Students.
+Dr. Parent-Buck has published and presented on hearing aid technology, otoacoustic emissions, vestibular evaluation, pharmacology, neuroanatomy, genetics, and the AuD movement.
+Dr. Parent-Buck is a past president of the Academy of Doctors of Audiology and former board member of the Audiology Foundation of America.
+She has been a member of the American Academy of Audiology since 1991 and has served on the Convention Special Events Subcommittee and Task Force on Licensure and Payment Issues of Audiology Externship Students.

 Andrea Ruotolo, AuD